m-lab/website/_pages/bigquery_examples.md

 | 2015-12-27  |       52995 |
 | 2015-12-28  |       50751 |

-## Dealing with IP addresses: How many users from distinct subnets?
+## Dealing with IP Addresses: How Many Users from Distinct Subnets?

 BigQuery supports various functions to parse IP addresses in different formats.
 You can use such functions to aggregate the number of users per subnet and to compute how many subnets have ever initiated a test.